byronka/minum/README.md

 Why?
 ----

-I wanted an opportunity to build software the way I would if allowed enough time and autonomy.
-It needed to be high quality - built using test-driven development (TDD) (in a non-dogmatic fashion).
-By following this paradigm, I could develop software with such simplicity and longevity that I would be proud to use it as an example for future work.
-(Also see the [theme](docs/development_handbook.md#theme) section in the development handbook)
+To build software like if I was allowed enough time and autonomy.
+It needed to be quality - built using TDD - [test-driven development](https://www.google.com/books/edition/Test_driven_Development/CUlsAQAAQBAJ?hl=en).
+Something

-There are multiple practical benefits to using this framework for your web application:
+I would be proud to use for future work.

+I benefit from several aspects:

 - The binary is tiny - 150 kilobytes.
 That includes the database code, the web server, the templating library, the logging utilities, the HTML parsing library.
 The example projects show how to continue that pattern with the business logic so that the total remains small.
 With such a small size, everything becomes faster - moving the project onto your production server takes just a couple seconds.
+That's part of how I am able to type a command and have new code running on the production server just seconds later.
 - The code is minimal.
-It doesn't handle every imaginable case, but there's so little there, you can add or modify the code.
-By the way, there's nothing preventing you from adding extra libraries if you need them, but all the basics are handed to you.
+It doesn't handle every imaginable case, but there's so little there, I can easily add or modify the code.
+There's no technical reason why I couldn't include extra libraries if I needed, but I pretty much have all the basics handled.
-  It's a much less difficult project to read and understand than any other web framework.
+- It's a much less difficult project to read and understand than any other web framework.
 - No magic.
 There's no special machinery running in the shadows, like you will often find with web frameworks using annotations/decorators or naming conventions.
-Everywhere in the code, you will find navigable code.
+Everywhere is plain navigable code.
 All the functionality is supported through direct method calls.
-This also provides a greater signal-to-noise ratio when examining stacktraces, making the maintenance cheaper and less stressful.
+It is a higher signal-to-noise ratio when examining stacktraces, making the maintenance cheaper and less stressful.
 - Well-documented throughout, more supportive of long-term maintenance.
+I love being reminded of the context I am within by concise documentation, without having to read code.
 - The only dependency is the Java standard library.
 Using large frameworks combined with many incidental dependencies leads to dependency hell.
 The commonplace conundrum is how to stay on top of the ensuing treadmill of updates.
 While it may be